Hanan899/NeuralChat/NeuralChat/README.md

   - metadata
   - chats
   - Project Brain memory
-  - files and parsed file chunks
+  - files and parsed chunks
 - Each project chat can teach Project Brain new template-specific facts in the background.
 - The project workspace currently exposes:
   - routed project pages